JanssenProject/jans/docs/cedarling/patterns/annotation-response-shaping.md

 `@regulation("GDPR-Art9")`, and `@retention_days("30")` are read by people and by tooling that never makes an authorization call.

-This is a different use of the same mechanism, and it is worth naming because it changes what the annotation is for.
+This is a different use of the same mechanism, and it changes what the annotation is for.
 The runtime keys tell the application what to do with one response.
 The compliance keys describe the policy itself, so that:

 - an auditor asking "show me the controls that enforce CC6.1" gets an answer from the policy store, by grepping for `@control("SOC2-CC6.1")`, rather than from a spreadsheet somebody maintains by